 - For the sun cheese: Blend all ingredients together.
 Add more water if necessary to thin.
 Taste and adjust.
 Serve on the side, and store the remainder in the fridge.

-For the sun cheese: look for sunflower seeds in the bulk bins that are already hulled.
-If you can only find skin-on seeds, don't worry about peeling them (it's tedious), and doesn't make an appreciable difference.
+Look for sunflower seeds in the bulk bins that are already hulled.
+If you can only find skin-on seeds, don't worry about peeling them (it's tedious).
+It’s creamier with hulled seeds, but will taste fine nonetheless.

 Sun cheese recipe adapted from the Casa De Luz Cookbook.